dat320-2019/course-info/github-ssh.md

 3. Run this `git remote add labs git@github.com:dat320-2019/username-labs.git` to set up the `labs` remote pointer to use ssh authentication.
    (`username` should be replaced with your own GitHub username).

+## Problems with Access Rights

+Sometimes you need to clear cache if you have other GitHub user.